 Maastricht Gaels are based at SportsPark West, which is owned by Gemeente Maastricht (city council) and is managed by Maastricht Sports Service.
 Under the ‘partnership’ arrangement negotiated with the European GAA in 2010, we have access to seven pitches including a full-size, fully floodlit, astroturf GAA pitch.
 All pitches are located beside a central building which has 16 changing rooms and other facilities.
 The clubhouse also has three large bar areas and a covered viewing area overlooking the Gaelic pitch.
 See: http://www.maastrichtsport.nl/accommodaties-en-voorzieningen/multifunctionele-sportparken/sportpark-west.

-Maastricht is the officially designated centre for Gaelic games in Europe since 2011 and has proven to be an excellent venue – hosting seven European Football Championship finals (2008, 2009 2010, 2012, 2014, 2016, 2017) as well as the annual European Premier Football Championships (15-a-side); Benelux regional football rounds (8) and various training and coaching events for Gaelic Games Europe.
-We also host Leinster and All Ireland football and ladies football club championship fixtures annually when the champions of Europe play teams from Ireland and the UK.
+Maastricht is the officially designated centre for Gaelic games in Europe since 2011 and has proven to be an excellent venue – hosting eight European Football Championship finals (2008, 2009 2010, 2012, 2014, 2016, 2017, 2018) as well as the annual European Premier Football Championships (15-a-side); Benelux regional football rounds (8) and various training and coaching events for Gaelic Games Europe.
+We also host All Ireland ladies football club championship fixtures bi-annually when the champions of Europe play teams from Ireland and the UK.
 Maastricht has also hosted the Gaelic Games Europe annual convention.

 2006 Men – WINNERS – European Championship Shield (Won rounds in Paris & Barcelona)